The Energy Resources Division is part of the Resources and Energy Group of the Department of the Premier and Cabinet.

 The Energy Resources Division (ERD) is part of the Resources and Energy Group (REG) of the Department of the Premier and Cabinet (DPC).

-REG reports to the Hon Tom Koutsantonis MP in his capacity as Minister for Mineral Resources and Energy.
+REG reports to the Hon Dan van Holst Pellekaan MP in his capacity as Minister for Energy and Mining

 The Resources and Energy Group manages the state's mineral, petroleum and energy resources on behalf of the people of South Australia.
 The Energy Resources Division is the lead agency in facilitating petroleum and geothermal activities in the state.
 It has responsibility for facilitating the generation of royalty income, economic development, wealth and jobs, and the minimisation of impacts on the environment and public safety through efficient management of the state's petroleum and geothermal rights on behalf of the people of South Australia.